arun-dhir/clink-bot/README.md

 ### Help

-I'll be more than happy to help you out on discord, @Clink#9168.
+I'll be more than happy to help you out on discord, find me @Clink#9168.